 Once the sound waves penetrate the foam, they will get caught into those small cells.
 Afterward, the sound waves will spin and bounce until they can make their way out.
 And, during all the spinning and bouncing, they will most likely lose a significant amount of energy, which leads to them dying more quickly than usual.

-Back to the panels… If you’ve ever held a soundproof foam panel in your hands, or you just took a closer look at it, I’m sure that you could notice that there is nothing solid or dense about it.
+If you’ve ever held an acoustic foam panel in your hands, or you just took a closer look at it, I’m sure that you could notice that there is nothing solid or dense about it.
 In fact, this foam is exceptionally soft, light, and porous.
 This type of material allows the sound to pass through its porous surface into the panel itself and it finally lets it out on the other side.

 If you’re feeling curious about this segment, go ahead and learn more about it:

-To be able to do so, you absolutely have to take a few things into consideration while shopping for soundproof foam panels.
+To be able to do so, you absolutely have to take a few things into consideration while shopping for acoustic foam panels.
 A good purchase depends on the following:

 - Size and quantity